SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

     to_PhoneNumber : Composition of many API_BUSINESS_PARTNER.A_AddressPhoneNumber on to_PhoneNumber.AddressID = AddressID;
     ```

-10. Create a new file *extend.cds* in the *srv* folder.
+6. Create a new file *remote.cds* in the *srv* folder.

-11. Copy the snippet to the newly created *extend.cds* file
+7. Copy the snippet to the newly created *remote.cds* file

     ```js
-    using { sap.capire.incidents as my } from '../db/schema';
     using { API_BUSINESS_PARTNER as S4 } from './external/API_BUSINESS_PARTNER';
-    using from './processor-service';

-    extend service ProcessorService {
+    service RemoteService {
       entity BusinessPartner as projection on S4.A_BusinessPartner {
         key BusinessPartner as ID,
         FirstName as firstName,